 Who is eligible to take the Bible study courses?

-New Life Prison Ministry offers Bible study correspondence courses primarily to offenders, ex-offenders, their families, and chaplains in institutions all across Canada.
+New Life Prison Ministries offers Bible study correspondence courses primarily to offenders, ex-offenders, their families, and chaplains in institutions all across Canada.

 Do the courses cost students money?